3C277.1 e-MERLIN workshop: Part 1 - Calibration

 When you run gaincal, check the messages in the logger and the terminal.
 The logger shows something like:

-This means that although there are 1400 16s intervals in the calibration source data, about a third ($1400-935=465$) of them have been partly or totally flagged.
-But almost all ($99.4%$) of the intervals which do have enough unflagged ('attempted') data gave good solutions ('succeeded').
-There are no further messages about completely flagged data but in the terminal you see a few messages when there are fewer than the requested 2 baselines per antenna unflagged:
+This means that although there are 1,400 16s intervals in the calibration source data, about a third ($1400- 935 = 465$) of them have been partly or totally flagged.
+However, almost all ($99.4\%$) of the intervals that contain sufficient unflagged ('attempted') data produced good solutions ('succeeded').
+There are no additional messages regarding completely flagged data, but in the terminal, you will see a few notifications when there are fewer than the requested 2 unflagged baselines per antenna:

 Insufficient unflagged antennas to proceed with this solve.